Skip to content

 Standard Journal Tails MQL5/Logs/YYYYMMDD.log - uses standard Print() output Delayed (MetaTrader buffering)

 Why two modes?
-MetaTrader's standard Print() function buffers output and doesn't flush to disk immediately, which causes delays in the VS Code log viewer.
-The LiveLog mode solves this by using a custom logging library (LiveLog.mqh) that writes directly to a file with immediate flush.
+MetaTrader's Print() buffers output, causing delays in VS Code.
+LiveLog uses a custom library (LiveLog.mqh) that writes directly to disk with immediate flush.

 Setting up LiveLog (Real-time) Mode